Updated July 4, 2023

 Q2.
 What is the depreciation rate for a house building?

 Answer.
 A house building depreciates at 10% per annum.
-This small rate of depreciation allows owners to save money spent on tax and also helps potential buyers to deduce the correct value of the building.
+This small depreciation rate allows owners to save money spent on tax and helps potential buyers deduce the correct value of the building.

 Q3.
 Can a building be fully depreciated?

 Answer.
 There is a possibility that a building can be depreciated fully.
-If there are no improvements made to the building, there will be no depreciation charges after the 30th year since the construction of the building.
+If no improvements are made to the building, there will be no depreciation charges after the 30th year since the construction of the building.

 Q4.
 Why are buildings depreciated?